DanieleTosti/HdriLightExport/README.md

 **Version 2.15** | Author: Daniele Tosti | 2026-03 | Foundry Nuke custom toolset for extracting individual light sources from HDRI lat-long images.

-This tool isolates bright areas of an HDRI into separate EXR textures with per-light metadata (EV, LUX, 3D position, distance, scale).
+This tool automatically isolates bright areas of an HDRI into separate EXR textures with per-light metadata (EV, LUX, 3D position, distance, scale).
 It supports manual frame framing, OpenCV auto-detection, and optional Depth Anything V2 metric depth for automatic distance estimation.

 This project is available under a custom license.
 Commercial resale, relicensing, or redistribution as a paid standalone product is not permitted